 When we’re done with a cycle of towels and sheets, we donate them to a local dog rescue who uses them for rags and bedding.

 Nothing is worse than getting in late at night after a long day of travel and not knowing where the closest convenience store is—or if there’s even one still open—when all you want is a Goldfish or two.
 The best hosts are the ones who provide a little snack basket, and maybe even leave some complimentary booze if you’re feeling extra generous.
 (People hardly ever take advantage of that, trust me.)

 Even if it means you have to up your rates $10 a night to cover the cost, the small act won’t go unnoticed and you’ll get better reviews because of it, I guarantee you.

 You never know when something might go wrong like a blown fuse, a clogged drain, a power outage.
 Exchange cell numbers with your guest in advance so they can get a hold of you in an emergency—and be sure you answer those unknown call during the duration of their stay, too.
 It’s increasingly harder with robocallers and spammers being the bulk of most of our incoming calls, so I always ask our guests to text before they call so I know to expect them.

 Review your guest after they leave

-What’s your top tip to being a kick-ass Airbnb host?
+What’s your top tip to being a great Airbnb host?